 Artificial Intelligence (AI)

 AI tools have become easier to use, so many researchers may be considering using AI-assisted methods.
 Researchers using data and AI techniques need to be aware that using any human subject data is complex.
 Anonymised data can be inadvertently re-identified - jigsaw identification - by linking datasets and using artificial intelligence techniques.
-It is advisable to review the Institute for Ethical AI information for help.
+It is advisable to review the Centre for AI, Culture and Society (CAICS) information for help.

 Code In Research Projects